interfax/interfax-nodejs/README.md

 npm install interfax --save
 ```

-The module is written in ES6 and is compiled to ES5 for backwards compatibility.
-All documentation below is ES6.
+This module is written in ES6 and is transpiled to ES5 for backwards compatibility.
+While all documentation below is written in ES6 this module works equally as well in ES5 projects.

 ## Getting started